tiny trip: LA for Quay

 After the moderated discussion we were shown a short behind the scenes film shot in digital b&w, tracking the process of the making of the documentary.
 While I enjoyed the actual film, I actually found the behind the scenes look even more interesting.
 It was fascinating to see the artistic process and the techniques used.
 The Museum is really small, with narrow exhibit spaces and not much room to maneuver.
 There were some great uses of two way mirrors, scrims and cut-out panels that cast shadows, and some stop motion.
 Weeping Glass was made on a shoestring budget, but it does have Derek Jacobi (!) as the narrator.
 All in all, it was a worthwhile event.
 J. and I also chatted with two women, a photographer and an art dealer who drove from Santa Barbara, and it was nice that the screening also had such a big turn out to support the Quays.

 After the event, we drove to Canter’s where we ate kugel and eggplant parmesan and pickles (well, I ate the pickles because I love them so much).
-And then the following morning, we flew back to SF.
+And then the following morning, we headed home.
 Tiny adventure = great success!